PeterCxy/Shelter/README.md

 - Some caveats and known issues are discussed during the setup process of Shelter. __Please read through text in the setup wizard carefully__.
 - Shelter is only as safe as the Work Profile implementation of the Android OS you are using.
 For details, see <https://support.google.com/work/android/answer/6191949?hl=en>

+State of the Project, Feature Requests, etc.
+===

+Since Shelter simply makes use of the Work Profile APIs exposed by Android, there is a limited set of features that are possible to implement via the app.
+As we do not intend on leveraging (or "abusing") adb privileges, the features of Shelter can only be a strict subset of the exposed, unprivileged APIs.

+As a result, we do not intend on adding a lot of new features to Shelter going forward, unless there is to be big changes in the capabilities of work profile APIs.
+Shelter is currently in an effective **maintenance mode**.
+Nevertheless, the author is still committed to regularly **adapting Shelter to all new Android versions as soon as possible after they are released** -- this includes upgrading the target SDK level, adapting to any new features or restrictions introduced by the new Android version, updating all dependencies, and so on.
+The author still relies on Shelter for his daily life, so Shelter will **not** become abandonware in the forseeable future.

 Contributing
 ===